Inokinoki/softfpu-rs/README.md

 # Conclusion

-It is in fact a by-product of one of my projects, to bring a float number subsystem into a PL which is not capable to handle float numbers.
-And finally implement a more complex system.
+It is a by-product of one of my projects to bring a float number subsystem into a PL that is not capable of handling float numbers.
+And finally, implement a more complex system.